devnull-cz/c-prog-lang/modules/pointers.md

 int *p = 0x1234;
 ```

-- zero pointer value is called *a null pointer constant* and is defined as
+- zero pointer value is called *a null pointer constant* and is also defined as
   a macro `NULL`
 #module c99-standard.md in the C specification.
+  If a null pointer constant is converted to a pointer type such a pointer is
-  `NULL` is converted to a *null pointer* which is guaranteed in C not to point
+  called a *null pointer* and it is guaranteed in C not to point to any object
-  to any object or function.
-In other words, dereferencing a null pointer is
+  or function.
+In other words, dereferencing a null pointer is guaranteed to
-  guaranteed to terminate the program.
+  terminate the program.

 	- this is because zero address is left unmapped on purpose, or a page
 	  that cannot be accessed maps to the address.